Where Is Desirability's Place In The Modern Age?

 Undergoing surgery isn’t showing any signs of slowing down — in fact, quite the opposite.
 The global cosmetic surgery industry was valued at $63.4 billion in 2021 and is predicted to be worth a staggering $145.7 billion by 2030.
 So what’s going on?
 Why is a message of naturalness being perpetuated when the world is seemingly increasingly unnatural?

-The proliferation of surgeries which hope to artificially reproduce the naturally occurring features of some ethnic minorities allows for such features to become signifiers of beauty, which then allows for their commodification and capitalization.
+The proliferation of surgeries which hope to artificially reproduce the naturally occurring features of some ethnic minorities allows for such features to become signifiers of beauty, which then allows for their commodification and capitalisation.
 The exponential popularity of the Brazilian butt lift (BBL) is a prime example.
-The surgery’s desired results — a bigger, more shapely butt — allows for the fetishization of Brazilian bodies while ignoring the violent colonial history of the country.
+The surgery’s desired result — a bigger, more shapely butt — allows for the fetishisation of Brazilian bodies while ignoring the violent colonial history of the country.

 Advertisement